Day-Hawk/connect-four/README.md

-Four wins against the computer
+Connect four against the computer
 ====
 ----